Tulsi Gabbard Performs A Public Service

-Back in August of 2019, the Tulsi Gabbard campaign (“Tulsi Now, Inc.”) sued Google after Google temporarily suspended the campaign’s Adwords account after the first Democratic Presidential Candidate Debates (Marinucci & Strauss, 2019).
+In August 2019, the Tulsi Gabbard campaign (“Tulsi Now, Inc.”) sued Google after Google temporarily suspended the campaign’s Adwords account after the first Democratic Presidential Candidate Debates.1

-Earlier this week, in a move that should have surprised absolutely no one, the judge in the case threw out the lawsuit (Tulsi Now, Inc. v.
-Google, LLC, 2020).
-But, the ruling itself is good news for the Internet.
+Earlier this week, the judge in the case threw out the lawsuit in a move that should have surprised absolutely no one.2 But, the ruling itself is good news for the Internet.

 Background

 The Tulsi campaign sued Google following a temporary suspension of the campaign’s account following the first debate.
 According to Google, the suspension was automatic and temporary.
-According to the Tulsi campaign, the suspension happened too coincidentally to a spike in organic searches to have been anything other than Google trying to censor her message and keep people from finding out more information about her campaign.
+According to the Tulsi campaign, the suspension happened too coincidentally to a spike in organic searches to have been anything other than Google trying to censor her message and keep people from discovering more about her campaign.

 It’s important to note that the Tulsi campaign did not allege that Google deindexed her site.
 They only refused to serve ads bought and paid for by the campaign.
 To draw an analogy, the campaign did the equivalent of suing a newspaper for not allowing them to purchase ad space while still covering campaign events and printing news stories about them on the front page.